lambdacogito/lambdacogito.github.io/content/_posts/2025-02-08-neurosymbolic-part2.md

 A more advanced and human-like integration of self-reference would embed it directly within the attention mechanism itself.
 Achieving this requires reimagining and innovating attention structures within AI architectures.
-In neuro-symbolic AI, the attention module can take different forms, such as a sub-graph correlation matrix rather than a conventional vector distance matrix.
+In **neuro-symbolic AI**, the attention module can take different forms, such as a sub-graph correlation matrix rather than a conventional vector distance matrix.
 In this context, the core aspect of self-reference, when represented as a graph, can be directly embedded within the correlation matrix.
 This mechanism will be